jennypenfield/restaurant-group-project/README.md

 * Google Map with location, directions, and the restaurant's address.
 * Tabbed section containing the "About Subedei" section, a mock reservation form, and the menu.
 * Our menu is broken up into three categories.
 The restaurant only serves dinner, but we pulled in appetizers, main courses, and a-la cart items individually from the API.
-* There are three smaller photos of food on the right side of the page pulled from Flickr API.
 * There is a comments/review section that is similar to Disqus.
-* Menu Item Info Blocks (Each of our food items has special notes on it, and if a note matches, then the icon should be displayed.
-Also, there is a hover state that will need to show basic information about the note.
-This will be the same for all items and here is a breakdown of that.
+* Menu Item Info Blocks (Each of our food items has special notes on it, and if a note matches, then the icon will be displayed.
+Also, there is a hover state that shows basic information about the note:

   * Allergy Info (This item may contain shellfish or another item that some people may be allergic to.
 Please ask your waiter or waitress for assistance.)
   * Restaurant Favorite (We have been doing this a long time and this item has become one of our favorites.)